-Percent who say this is important when considering an organization as a potential place of employment Globally, 54% CEO speaks publicly on controversial political and social issues that I care about for the items that make up each dimension.
+Percent who say this is important when considering an organization as a potential place of employment for the items that make up each dimension.
 For details on the full list of items that went into each of the three dimensions, please refer to the Technical Appendix.
-Expectation that CEOs speak out highest among upper management